 Photo courtesy of Grouse Mountain Resorts

-Jaw-dropping views of the city unfold from this 4,039-foot peak, one of the North Shore Mountains.
-Come winter, four chairlifts service 33 ski runs.
-It remains popular in warm weather too.
-Hikers can burn about 1,000 calories toiling up the steep 1.8-mile Grouse Grind trail, aka "Nature's Stairmaster."
-Or skip the sweat with a gondola ride to the summit: the ticket price includes access to lumberjack shows, the grizzly refuge, and guided eco-walks.
-Pay extra to zip-line, throw axes, or ascend Eye of the Wind, the world's first and only wind turbine with a viewing pod.
-A handful of eateries keep visitors fueled up, from self-service Lupins to The Observatory, serving upscale West Coast cuisine (observatoryrestaurant.ca).
+Part of the North Shore mountain range, this 4,039-foot peak offers jaw-dropping views of the city.
+It’s busiest in the winter, when four chairlifts service 33 ski runs, but remains popular in the summer thanks to the steep, 1.8-mile Grouse Grind hiking trail.
+Those wishing to skip the sweat can ride the gondola to the summit—the ticket price includes access to lumberjack shows, the grizzly refuge, and guided eco-walks.
+Pay extra to zip-line, throw axes, or ascend Eye of the Wind, the world’s first and only wind turbine with a viewing pod.
+Afterward, hit one of the eateries like the self-service Lupins or The Observatory, which serves upscale West Coast cuisine.

 By Amanda Castleman, AFAR Local Expert